ironclad logo

 Secure storage and collaboration

 Document management systems can range in size from small scope and reach up to large, worldwide configurations that serve multiple brands across the globe.
 For example, L’Oréal USA handles hundreds of contracts involving 35 different brands worldwide.
-They had 80% brick-and-mortar sales when the pandemic hit in 2020 and had to convert to a digitized platform rapidly.
-They credit Ironclad for a successful transition into the world’s first beauty tech company.
+When the pandemic hit in 2020 and they had to rapidly shift from 80% brick-and-mortar sales to digital operations, their document management needs became critical for maintaining business continuity.

-Document contract management allowed L’Oréal to secure storage and collaborate on multiple documents with all parties during contracting processes.
+L’Oréal’s success demonstrates how effective document management enables secure storage and seamless collaboration across multiple parties during contracting processes.
+The centralized repository and controlled access permissions allowed them to maintain document security while enabling rapid collaboration during their digital transformation.
 As a result, they grew their online sales by over 60%, jumping five years in their e-commerce development plan within a matter of months.
-“We went from a tool for lawyers to a full-on collaboration platform for everyone in the contracting process, from Sourcing to Finance to IT,” says Elyssa Dunleavy, AVP Advertising Counsel, L’Oréal USA
+“We went from a tool for lawyers to a full-on collaboration platform for everyone in the contracting process, from sourcing to finance to IT,” says Elyssa Dunleavy, AVP, advertising counsel, L’Oréal USA.

 Process and workflow

-As a start-up, Signifyd (a platform that protects online merchants from payment fraud and consumer abuse) did not need digital contracting.
-Instead, they began their manual document management with an intake form and a completely new contract for each customer request.
-These manually processed contracts used time-consuming emails to get internal approvals.
-Eventually, prospective customers would receive their contracts.
+As a startup, Signifyd (a platform that protects online merchants from payment fraud and consumer abuse) initially managed their document processes manually with an intake form and completely new contracts for each customer request.
+This manual document management approach required time-consuming email chains for internal approvals, creating version control challenges and scattered document storage.

-As Signifyd doubled their annual revenue, their contract volume also increased, and their terms became far more complicated.
-These developments called for the custom features found in Ironclad’s document management system, including individual adjustments and higher performance standards.
-“Once you understand the process,” notes Signifyd Contracts Manager Zuhair Saadat, “creating a multi-product contract can be completed in like a minute.”
+When Signifyd doubled their annual revenue and their contract terms became more complicated, these document management limitations became obvious bottlenecks.
+They needed the centralized storage, automated workflows, and version control that Ironclad’s document management system provides.
+The transformation enabled individual contract customization while maintaining process efficiency through proper document organization and tracking.
+“Once you understand the process,” notes Signifyd contracts manager Zuhair Saadat, “creating a multi-product contract can be completed in like a minute.”

 Contract compliance

 AppDynamics, the fastest-growing application performance management solution, implemented Ironclad’s document management features to guarantee contract compliance.
 As part of a $3.7 billion acquisition, AppDynamics had to make sure they achieved 100% in sales compliance.
+The document management capabilities—including centralized storage, audit trails, and systematic organization—provided the visibility and control needed to meet these compliance requirements.
 Ironclad helped them get there.